Surfacingrazu/simple-masonry-layout/readme.txt

 <strong>Check Out Demos</strong>

-* <a href="http://demomasonry.ospreythemes.com/masonry-layout-of-posts/" target="_blank">Click Here For Simple Masonry Layout of Posts Demo</a>
+* <a href="https://www.cqthemes.com/free-plugin-demo/simple-masonry-layout/simple-masonry-layout/" target="_blank">Click Here For Simple Masonry Layout of Posts Demo</a>
-* <a href="http://demomasonry.ospreythemes.com/masonry-layout-gallery/" target="_blank">Click Here For Simple Masonry Layout Gallery Demo</a>
+* <a href="https://www.cqthemes.com/free-plugin-demo/simple-masonry-layout/simple-masonry-gallery/" target="_blank">Click Here For Simple Masonry Layout Gallery Demo</a>

 <strong>Could not see Plugin in an Action or Confused with implementation of Shortcode?</strong>

-* Please use this <a href="http://demomasonry.ospreythemes.com/contact-us/" target="_blank">Contant Form</a> and Feel free to Contact.
+* Please use this <a href="https://www.cqthemes.com/free-plugin-demo/simple-masonry-layout/contact/" target="_blank">Contact Form</a> and Feel free to Contact.
 Or Post it to Support Forum.

 Found this Plugin Useful or Not ?
 Please do not forget to review this Plugin.